 Adidas Men’s Adipower Weightlifting Shoes

-Available in a series of color choices with the usual Adidas striped feature, Adipower weight lifting specific shoe from the master brand of all things athletic and sports orientated that is Adidas, provides that all important blend of grip, stability and comfort too.
+Available in a series of color choices with the usual Adidas striped feature, Adipower weight lifting specific shoe from the master brand of all things athletic and sports orientated that is Adidas, provides that all-important blend of grip, stability and comfort too.
 No matter the load, these shoes won’t let you down and will help you on your way to increasing those power reps.
 They’re a quality option for any lovers of powerlifting.
 Make sure to combine these with good knee sleeves from our list.

 PU coated Leather shoes with strong TPU rubber mid sole for perfectly secure foothold